What mephedrone addiction looks like in real life

 What is mephedrone addiction?

-Mephedrone addiction is a repeated pattern around mephedrone, also known as meow meow, M-CAT or 4-MMC, where binge use, craving, sleep loss, crash, shame and repeated return to the drug begin to control behavior and family life.
+Mephedrone addiction is a repeated pattern around mephedrone, also known as meow meow, M-CAT or 4-MMC, where binge use, craving, sleep loss, crash, shame and repeated return to the drug begin to control behavior, family life and safety.

 Why does the crash after mephedrone matter?